 - The Rent Standard

-The rent standard is economic regulation and Housing Associations need to comply with it.
+The rent standard has been recently changed from today and providers will need to proactively comply with it.

 - Health and Safety

 While consumer regulation is not actively regulated, it undergoes a ‘serious detriment’ test.
 Nearly all of the breaches of consumer standards feature health and safety.
-This also applies to Councils who own housing stock and two of the examples in this section feature Councils who were issued with Regulatory Notices.
-Councils are not subject to Governance ratings but can be issued with Regulatory Notices.
+This also applies to Councils who are not subject to Governance ratings but can be issued with Regulatory Notices.
 It is worth noting that the Regulator can see weaknesses in health and safety as a governance issue.
 This section now covers all health and safety issues including gas, fire, water, electrical, asbestos and lift safety as well as wider systemic issues.

 Luminus Group Ltd